 Tosha’s passion is her goal: to positively effect change in the lives of children like her son through the unconditional, non-judgmental love of dogs, together with the compassion of parents willing to “look outside the box”.

 What Drives Us

-To strengthen the skillsets of children with special needs, giving them the confidence they need to achieve their personal goals.
+To strengthen the skillsets of individuals with special needs, giving them the confidence they need to achieve their personal goals.
 To help them develop both physically and socially, and to improve in the areas of emotional self-regulation and motivation.

 Our logo holds a particularly personal meaning for us.
 It symbolizes the unconditional, non-judgmental love of a dog for a child.
 Pawsitive Friendships was founded by Tosha Tharp-Gaitanis, the mother of a child diagnosed with High Functioning Autism/Asperger’s Syndrome.
 It wasn’t long before she recognized what a “pawsitive” impact their dog had both on her son’s behavior and on his therapy.